jirutka/jabber-migrate/README.md

 Origin
 ------

-This project is a fork of http://sourceforge.net/projects/migrate/.
+This project is fork of http://sourceforge.net/projects/migrate/.